pjbruin/Dirichlet_modL/README.md

 * Conway(l,d)(T) is the Conway polynomial of degree d over GF(l) in the indeterminate T
 * F is the model GF(l)[T] / Conway(l,d)(T) of the finite field of size l^d, and t is the image of T in F
 * m is an integer
-* We decompose m as m'*l^v, where m' is prime to l
+* We decompose m as m' × l^v, where m' is prime to l
 * We consider a (not necessarily primitive) character X : (Z/mZ)* -> F*
 * Zl is the ring of l-adic integers
 * Teich : (Z/lZ)* -> Zl* is the Teichmüller lift, so that Teich(x) is the unique (l-1)^th root of 1 that is congruent to x mod l